wazuh/wazuh-chef/cookbooks/README.md

 #### Platforms
 Tested on Ubuntu and CentOS, but should work on any Unix/Linux platform supported by Wazuh.
 Installation by default is done from packages.

-This cookbooks doesn't configure Windows systems yet.
+These cookbooks don't configure Windows systems yet.
 For manual agent installation on Windows, check the [documentation](https://documentation.wazuh.com/current/installation-guide/installing-wazuh-agent/wazuh_agent_windows.html)

 #### Chef
 - Chef 12+